vazhin/iraq-bc-movies-project-students/README.md

 ### What to do in class

-- you have these urls to use
+- you have this function to use, don't change it

 ```jsx
 const constructUrl = (path, query) => {